-The crystal waters of the eastern Mediterranean that bathe the coastline of Northern Cyprus offer some of the finest and safest bathing in the Mediterranean with the average sea temperature above 20 degrees for alot of the year.
-North Cyprus also offers one of the longest diving seasons in the Mediterranean where you will find a large variety of marine species of all sizes, including the Loggerhead and the Green Turtles.
+The crystal waters of the eastern Mediterranean that bathe the coastline of Northern Cyprus.
+Offer some of the finest and safest bathing in the Mediterranean with the average sea temperature above 20 degrees for a lot of the year.
+North Cyprus also offers one of the longest diving seasons in the Mediterranean.
+Where you will find a large variety of marine species of all sizes, including the Loggerhead and the Green Turtles.

 The northern coastal area is backed by the spectacular Besparmak Mountains with its medieval castles and fortresses.
-The rugged slopes are covered with Aleppo pines, olives and carob trees, with small villages nestling in the hillsides.
+The rugged slopes are covered with Aleppo pines, olives, and carob trees, with small villages nestling in the hillsides.

 With daily flights to and from Ercan airport in the North.
 Or Larnaca in the south it has never been easier to visit the island and stay in one of the many luxury 5 star all-inclusive beachfront hotels with water parks for the family’s or 3-star bed & breakfast smaller hotels near the sea, there is a choice and budget for everyone.